I like the binaural tones, because they are musical.

 I hear there are also Delta wave ones, and some on an 8-hour loop, which may in some people, induce deep sleep.
 I have not tried them.

 I have been listening to binaural beats for a number of years now.

-I remember being so surprised the first time I tried them and they worked.
-I really thought it was a bunch of nonsense until I tried them.
+I remember being so surprised the first time I tried them and they noticeably changed my mental state.
+I had really thought it was a bunch of nonsense.
 The only thing you need to do is relax and concentrate on the sounds.